renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Chrystal (Drug, Minor)

 *Chrystal* is a fairly literal name; it has a complex chemical production process, and the substance that results is solid and clear, somewhat like glass or chrystal.
-Chrystal can be ingested in various ways; when taken, it makes the user far more energetic—perhaps dangerously so—an can cause them to fixate on certain tasks.
+Chrystal can be ingested in various ways; when taken, it makes the user far more energetic — perhaps dangerously so — an can cause them to fixate on certain tasks.

-Chrystal is illegal in much of the Commonwealth and most of the Kingdoms of Men—although it is still widely available in these areas.
+Chrystal is illegal in much of the Commonwealth and most of the Kingdoms of Men — although it is still widely available in these areas.

 - +3 INIT
 - -5 INT